 Ladies and gentlemen, this is your captain speaking.
 Your German beer drinking captain, that is, and you’re in for a very smooth ride.
 Because your Oktoberfest adventure will most likely begin and end at the Munich airport, so should your beer drinking.
 And because this is, in fact, Munich, Germany, we’re not talking about a lame airport bar with sticky bar stools and a cranky, bearded old bartender.
 We’re talking airport brewery – with all the magnitude and revelry you’ve come to expect from the host city of the largest beer festival in the world.
 This is Munich’s Airbräu, Europe’s only airport brewery.

-The Munich airport’s Airbräu airport brewery has everything you’d want and expect from something with that distinction: a tavern, a restaurant, Europe’s largest roofed-in beer garden with seating for, no joke, 600 people, traditional Bavarian food, delicious beers brewed on-site in the airport brewery, live entertainment, and space to host your company or organization’s pub night.
+The Airbräu brewery at Munich airport has everything you’d want and expect from something with that distinction: a tavern, a restaurant, Europe’s largest roofed-in beer garden with seating for, no joke, 600 people, traditional Bavarian food, delicious beers brewed on-site in the airport brewery, live entertainment, and space to host your company or organization’s pub night.
 Pub night?
 Is this really a thing?
 No company I’ve ever worked for has hosted a “pub night!”
 Moving on…

 Munich’s Airbräu is Europe’s only airport brewery and all of their beers are brewed on-site inside Flughafen München.
 They are committed to sustainable brewing practices (yay Earth!) as well as using only regional ingredients—not hard when you’re located pretty damn close to the hops-growing capital of the world.
-They have a master brewer; they aren’t afraid of a good air travel pun or two; and they offer tours of their airport brewery.
+They have a master brewer and aren’t afraid of a good air travel pun or two.
+Tours of their airport brewery are also offered.

 Airbräu’s airport brewery tours are 30 minutes long, cost 8.5€ per person, and, yes, include a beer tasting.
 Groups between 10-20 people pay just 6.5€ each and those on school tours pay just 2.5€ each.
 Hold up—school tours?
 Why did I go to the zoo every year when these German kids are touring breweries?
 Moving on…